-IN THE SHADE OF THE PERGOLAS
+N THE SHADE OF THE PERGOLAS

-- ❖ The Pergola of the rosebushes: Made of metal and wickerwork, it references the harvesters' baskets. - ❖ The Pergola Belvédère: Made of metal and wood, to refer to the huts where jasmine was dried, in the shade of which the harvesters placed panniers filled with flowers. - ❖The Pergola of the Birds at the heart of a wooded area: located in a setting of cypress and orange trees at the edge of the pool, it is made of wood.
-Nest-boxes have been provided, so it should be the chance to observe the birds of the garden. - ❖ The Pergola with the insect shelters: It is built against a high wall by the side of the canal and looks onto a plot where there is a collection of rosebushes and a plot of mimosas bordered by an embankment of iris
+✤ The Pergola of the rosebushes: Made of metal and wickerwork, it references the harvesters' baskets.

+The Pergola Belvédère: Made of metal and wood, to refer to the huts sheltering the jasmine the huts where jasmine was dried, in the shade of which the harvesters placed panniers filled with flowers.

+◆The Pergola of the Birds at the heart of a wooded area: located in a setting of cypress and orange trees at the edge of the pool, it is made of wood.
+Nest-boxes have been provided, so it should be the chance to observe the birds of the garden.

+Pergola to the Gardens of the MIP

+The Pergola with the insect shelters: It is built against a high wall by the side of the canal and looks onto a plot where there is a collection of rosebushes and a plot of mimosas bordered by an embankment of iris.